 Rise Above Plastics

 - Led advocacy efforts to eliminate polystyrene foam (aka Styrofoam) products from being sold and distributed in the City of San Diego, and for straws and plastic utensils to be provided only upon request.
-This October, the San Diego City Council passed by a 5-3 margin the first reading of this plastic reduction ordinance.
+In October 2018, the San Diego City Council passed by a 5-3 margin the first reading of this plastic reduction ordinance.
 More info…

 - Held over 8 events to increase public awareness of plastic pollution in the marine environment; includes 4 documentary screenings, 3 “Straws Suck” bar crawls, and an interactive event for young children.